Audubon Insectarium

-Audubon Butterfly Garden and Insectarium is an insectarium and entomology museum in New Orleans, Louisiana, United States.
-As part of its move from its previous location at the U.S. Custom House Federal Building to the site of the Audubon Aquarium of the Americas, the museum is closed with an undetermined opening date.
+The Audubon Insectarium is an insectarium and entomology museum in New Orleans, Louisiana, United States.
+As part of its move from its previous location at the U.S. Custom House Federal Building to the site of the Audubon Aquarium, the museum reopened on June 8, 2023.

-The Butterfly Garden and Insectarium opened on June 13, 2008.
+The Insectarium opened on June 13, 2008.
 In 2009, it was awarded the Thea Award for Outstanding Achievement in a Science Center.

 Part of the Audubon Nature Institute complex, it was located on the first floor of the U.S. Custom House Federal Building.
 With more than 50 live exhibits and numerous multimedia elements, the 23000 sqft facility was the largest free-standing American museum dedicated to insects.

 In September 2020, the Audubon Nature Institute announced the temporary closure of the Insectarium, owing to revenue shortages caused by the effects of the COVID-19 pandemic in the United States.
-Some of the Insectarium's exhibits will be relocated to space within the Aquarium of the Americas.
+Some of the Insectarium's exhibits will be relocated to space within the Aquarium.